-Open-plan kitchen and reception room
+Contemporary kitchen and dining room

 Principal bedroom suite